 Transfer fee: $20 million

-The saga of this winter, FC Dallas have a new club-record transfer.
+The transfer saga of last winter helped FC Dallas get a new club-record transfer.

-Pepi was valued by a ton of clubs in Europe, though Dallas hoped to keep him another year with the 2022 World Cup in November.
+Ricardo Pepi was valued by a ton of clubs in Europe, though Dallas hoped to keep him another year ahead of the 2022 FIFA World Cup.
 But offers became bigger as the transfer window approached and a final four of Augsburg, Wolfsburg, Wolves and another Premier League club emerged.

 From: Vancouver Whitecaps FC to Bayern Munich